 For today’s lesson, I’ve created a folder called ‘LSDJ’ and extracted the lsdsng_tools.zip into that folder.
 I’ve also created a subfolder inside ‘LSDJ’ called ‘saves’ inside which I placed the save files I want to organize from my website at https://defensemech.com/songs.
 Grab a copy for yourself – or use your own save files to follow right along!

 To begin, we need to open the command-line or Terminal window.
 On Windows, with a window open to the LSDJ folder, you can open a command-line window by pressing Shift+Right-Click and choosing “Open command window here”.
-On Mac, you can open Terminal from Spotlight, and then click and drag the LSDJ folder onto the Terminal to set it to the current folder.
+(Note: Windows 10 no longer allows this, so you will need to run ‘cmd’ using Windows+R or clicking the Start menu, typing ‘cmd’ and press Enter, then type ‘cd’ followed by a space and dragging the LSDJ folder and pressing Enter to set it to the current folder.)
+On Mac, you can open Terminal from Spotlight, and then type ‘cd’ followed by a space, then click and drag the LSDJ folder onto the Terminal and press Return to set it to the current folder.

 To view the songs in a save file, you can type:

 and the save file you want to view.
 This will “print” the list of songs into our command-line or Terminal window.
 In our case, because lsdsng-export also recognizes folders, we can view the contents of every save file at once by typing:

 and violà!
 A list appears so we can instantly read what’s in any save file.
 When you see ‘WM’ underneath the name of the save file, that indicates the song that is preloaded into the working memory of that save.
 This can be turned into a “master list” of the songs in every save file and saved as a text file.
 This is simple to do on the command line by simply typing: